obrienmikej/mikejobrien.com/content/post/2020/2020-12-26/index.md

 ---

 # Overview
 How I setup github-actions to deploy [my site](https://mikejobrien.com) to s3 on commit to main.
-I was already using hugo, hosted S3 with route53, cloudfront and https.
+I was already using hugo, hosted on S3 with route53, cloudfront and https.
 This post is specific to automated deployments.

 ## References
 - [Using GitHub Actions and Hugo Deploy to Deploy a Static Site to AWS](https://capgemini.github.io/development/Using-GitHub-Actions-and-Hugo-Deploy-to-Deploy-to-AWS)